Rust preventative with Phosphoric Acid

 A. Phosphoric acid-based solutions are commonly used on steel for cleaning and temporary protection from rust.
 These form a light iron phosphate coating of limited rust resistance; it is primarily a base for painting or other rust preventative.
 The solution treatments include

-2) Resin-acid wash primers (phosphoric acid, polyvinylbutyral resin and zinc chromate pigment) per DOD-P-15328 [link is to spec at TechStreet] and MIL-C-8514, and
+2) Resin-acid wash primers (phosphoric acid, polyvinylbutyral resin and zinc chromate pigment) per DOD-P-15328 [link by ed. to spec at TechStreet] and MIL-C-8514, and

 - Goleta, California